iikerm/sfml-snake/README.md

-When you compile C++ code files that use any of the headers from the SFML library, you must always include various options, so to make it a bit simpler to write, I made my own program that uses the g++ compiler and some arguments that can be passed to it in order to make compilation commands simpler to write
+When you compile C++ code files that use any of the headers from the SFML library, you must always include various options, so to make it a bit simpler to write, I made my own program that uses the g++ compiler and some arguments that can be passed to it in order to make compilation commands simpler to write.

 It can be used as follows: